reyes-edwin/IST-256-Course-Project/README.txt

 To close the webpage, terminate the program by entering ctrl+c in the terminal and then enter y when it asks if you wish to terminate.

+You may also view this webpage by navigating to: https://rainydayweather.herokuapp.com/ on the browser of your choosing.

 Contribution Breakdown: